 Chimney stacks

-Repair category 3
+Repair category 2

-Notes Open pointing and erosion evident.
+Notes There is open pointing, erosion and cracked cement work.
+Dampness has been recorded to the living room fireplace.
 A building contractor will be able to advise further.

 Roofing including roof space

 Repair category 2

 Notes Natural slates have an expected lifespan of up to 100 years or more depending on slate quality, source, thickness and cutting skill of the slate.
 Slates will deteriorate over time; nail fixings will corrode and loosen resulting in on-going maintenance requirements.
-Close quarter and disruptive inspections may reveal damage to roofing materials, especially where these are original.
-Regular maintenance should be anticipated particularly after adverse weather conditions.
-There are rusted ridge clips.
-A bracket to the soil vent pipe is broken.
+Close quarter and disruptive inspections may reveal